Sustainability: Economic sustainability

-Economic development can indeed reduce hunger or energy poverty.
-This is especially the case in the least developed countries.
-That is why Sustainable Development Goal 8 calls for economic growth to drive social progress and well-being.
-Its first target is for: "at least 7 per cent GDP growth per annum in the least developed countries".
+Economic development can indeed reduce hunger or energy poverty, especially in the least developed countries.
+That is why Sustainable Development Goal 8 calls for economic growth to drive social progress and well-being, where indicators include real GDP per capita growth.
 However, the challenge is to expand economic activities while reducing their environmental impact.
 In other words, humanity will have to find ways how societal progress (potentially by economic development) can be reached without excess strain on the environment.

 The Brundtland report says poverty causes environmental problems.
 Poverty also results from them.
 So addressing environmental problems requires understanding the factors behind world poverty and inequality.
 The report demands a new development path for sustained human progress.
 It highlights that this is a goal for both developing and industrialized nations.

 UNEP and UNDP launched the Poverty-Environment Initiative in 2005 which has three goals.
 These are reducing extreme poverty, greenhouse gas emissions, and net natural asset loss.
 This guide to structural reform will enable countries to achieve the SDGs.
 It should also show how to address the trade-offs between ecological footprint and economic development.

+The government debt increases of many countries were found unsustainable in the long-term.